 Managing Your Own Recycling Field Processes and Workflow

-Solar panel recycling is an essential part of the solar’s overall environmental impact equation.
+Solar panel recycling is an essential part of the overall solar environmental impact equation.
 It seems clear that recycling is part of the industry’s future– without it, solar panel waste will build up to critical levels over the coming decades and essential elements will become even more expensive.
 Accordingly, the solar industry in both the US and in Europe is making strides towards increasing the efficiency and scale of panel recycling.

 Although the infrastructure for recycling solar panels is still in its early stages, your company can get ahead of the curve by knowing how to navigate the world of panel recycling when you need to upgrade an existing installation.
 Unfortunately, recycling solar panels is not yet simple–but that doesn’t mean your company should skip this step.
 Removal and replacement of panels is like any other field process: you want your field team to follow the same consistent process every time and with maximum efficiency.

 If you haven’t already, look at researching and standardizing your procedures for managing the recycling process all the way from removing old panels to having them picked up or shipped to a recycling facility.
 By starting to plan now, you can be in a solid position to take advantage of the pending demand for recycling panels.